streamnative/pulsar-hub/connectors/google-bigquery-sink/2.8.3/google-bigquery-sink.md

 ## Work with Function Worker

-> **Note**
+{% callout title="Note" type="note" %}
->
+Currently, the Google Cloud BigQuery sink connector cannot run as a built-in connector as it uses the JAR package.
-> Currently, the Google Cloud BigQuery sink connector cannot run as a built-in connector as it uses the JAR package.
+{% /callout %}

 1. Start a Pulsar cluster in standalone mode.